Cyberbullying and Bullying

 If this happens, you should be ready to answer the following questions:

 You can also report abuse to the online application that was used to deliver the harassing behavior.
-For instance, if someone is repeatedly posting mean comments about you on Facebook, you can report the comments as spam, and secure your account to prevent the bully from contacting you.
+For instance, if someone is repeatedly posting mean comments about you on a social media platform, you can report the comments as spam, and secure your account to prevent the bully from contacting you.
 If someone is sending e-mails to your Gmail account that violate Gmail policies, fill out the form to report the abuse.
 Remember that you can usually block and filter users from contacting you by adjusting your privacy settings.